Pigmice2733/bunnybot-2024/README.md

 - Extend and retract the intake system.
 - Continuously separate balloons based on color.
 - Find a tote and move into place to pick it up using vision.
+- Drive from the Corral to the Low Zone.

 ## Controls